MiguelHocson/video_games_sales_analysis/README.md

 1. Publishers should continue investing in established franchises like Grand Theft Auto and Call of Duty, which have consistently dominated sales.
 2. Releasing games on multiple platforms can significantly boost overall sales, as seen with Activision and Rockstar Games.
 Investors should prioritize companies that focus on cross-platform compatibility.
 3. The decline in traditional video game sales after 2008 suggests shifting consumer behavior.
 Hence, publishers and investors should explore emerging markets.
-4. Games with high critic scores generally perform well in sales, so publishers should prioritize quality assurance, engaging storytelling, and polished gameplay.
+4. Games with high critic scores generally perform well in sales, so publishers should prioritize quality assurance and polished gameplay to ensure success.
 5. Publishers should implement frequent game updates and remastered versions—especially for highly successful franchises.
 Meanwhile, investors should focus on backing companies that have successfully implemented continuous updates to extend a game’s lifecycle and revenue stream.
 6. Publishers should focus on expanding on Sports and Action genres since these are the most profitable globally, while still tailoring content for different regional markets.